The Results Are In!

 Given the limited number of regional events, these numbers signal there is still a strong demand for unique, affordable local events.
 These gatherings can serve as an entry point, showing newer community members how accessible and welcoming the Ruby community truly is.

-Jim Reamsik
+Jim Remsik

 CEO of Flagrant, is a seasoned tech leader with deep roots in the Ruby community.
 A successful entrepreneur, he has founded multiple consultancies and delivered impactful software solutions.
 Jim’s genuine and empathetic approach makes him easy to trust and work with across a wide range of businesses.